 Mail fraud is one of the most common federal criminal charges.
-The use of the U.S. Postal Service (USPS) or private interstate carrier to commit a crime of deceit gives feds an easy opportunity to claim jurisdiction.
-The following article provides an overview of what constitutes mail fraud and profiles one of the most famous mail fraud convictions in history.
+The use of the U.S. Postal Service (USPS) or a private interstate carrier to commit a crime of deceit gives feds an easy opportunity to claim jurisdiction.
+The following article provides a definition of this crime and a discussion of two of the most famous mail fraud convictions in history.

 - To obtain money or property under false pretenses; or

-To constitute mail fraud this scheme must involve the mailing of something associated with the fraud.
+A person commits mail fraud when the scheme involves the mailing of something associated with the fraud.
 Mailing contracts, receipts, and communications regarding a fraudulent deal could all meet the law's requirements.
 The communications are not limited to the USPS and include mail sent through private and commercial interstate carriers.

 The use of interstate mails is important because the federal government's jurisdiction is limited to matters that impact multiple states.
 Crimes that take place entirely within a single state fall under that state's laws, but the Commerce Clause of the Constitution grants the federal government jurisdiction over interstate matters.

 Mail fraud is punishable by a fine and imprisonment of up to 20 years.
-Mail fraud that involves benefits connected to a presidentially declared major disaster or emergency, or that affects a financial institution, results in enhanced penalties that include fines of up to $1 million and imprisonment for up to 30 years.
+If the crime involves benefits connected to a presidentially declared major disaster or emergency, or affects a financial institution, there are enhanced penalties that include fines of up to $1 million and imprisonment for up to 30 years.

 Charles Ponzi is almost certainly one of the most famous swindlers of all time.
 His notoriety resulted in the coinage of the term "Ponzi scheme" for financial scams where money from each successive round of participants is used to pay the previous one.
 This kind of scam is a variation of the "pyramid scheme."
 During the brief rise and fall of Ponzi's scam it became a nationwide affair that involved extensive use of the postal system.

-The public outrage regarding financial crimes is at an all-time high.
-Mail fraud is taken very seriously and can result in some spectacularly harsh penalties.
-If you have been accused of mail fraud you can contact a local attorney for a free initial case assessment to learn how they can help prepare a defense against this and other federal criminal charges.
+The public outrage regarding financial crimes is at an all-time high, which is why such crimes can result in some spectacularly harsh penalties.
+If you've been accused of mail fraud or any other crime, you should contact a local criminal defense attorney to learn how you can prepare a strong defense and protect your rights.